Reach extender: Description

+Usage

-Reach extenders are used by litter collection services to aid in picking up litter off the ground without having to bend over.
-People may construct specially adapted forms for this purpose.
+Reach extenders are used by litter collection services to aid in picking up litter off the ground without having to bend over repeatedly, which is very fatiguing.
+People may construct specially adapted tools for this purpose.

 Reach extenders are also used to provide accessibility to people with disabilities or who are aging.

-A 2009 neuroplasticity study by Cardinali et al. used reach extenders to demonstrate that the human brain maps tools as parts of the body.
+A 2009 neuroplasticity study by Cardinali et al. used reach extenders to demonstrate that the human brain quickly learns to map tools as parts of the body.

+History

+In 1768, United States polymath Benjamin Franklin invented the "Long Arm", a reach extender for extracting books from high shelves.

+In 1887, the Combined Hook and Hanger was patented by Charles Bierman of Brooklyn in 1887.
+Various other versions of the reach extender were patented throughout the 19th and 20th centuries.